 |College of Science and Health||Associate Dean Jean Fuller-Stanley|

-The dates for this year's Pioneer Salute are Tuesday, April 9 and Wednesday, April 10 (9:00 a.m. - 7:00 p.m.).
+The dates for this year's Pioneer Salute are Tuesday, April 12 and Wednesday, April 13 (9:00 a.m. - 7:00 p.m.) in Ballroom A & B of the University Commons.
+You may attend either day at any time convenient to your schedule.
 The activity is a walk-through event (visit a variety of tables) and most students complete the process within 20 minutes.
 Please make every effort to attend.

 All students participating in the May Commencement ceremonies are encouraged to adjust their schedules and make every effort to attend one of the Pioneer Salute days.
 This is the best opportunity to meet all the offices at one time and collect your cap, gown and hood and additional instructions.
 For your convenience, it has been set up on different class days and includes evening hours.
-Those unable to attend this walk-through event must contact Registration Services, Center for Student Services, and Financial Aid and clarify if any items are pending.
-Late pick-up of cap, gown, and hood is available during the following dates and times in the Bookstore: Saturday, May 4, 11 a.m. to 2 p.m.; Monday, May 6, 3 p.m. to 6 p.m.; Tuesday, May 7, 3 p.m. to 6 p.m.; and Wednesday, May 8, 3 p.m. to 6 p.m.
+Those unable to attend this walk-through event must contact the Registration Services, Center for Student Services, and Financial Aid and clarify if any items are pending.
+Late pick-up of cap, gown, and hood will be available in May during dates to be determined.

 The University’s commitment to sustainability, environmental stewardship and energy conservation is now evident in your academic regalia.
-All the PET plastic bottles that you have recycled into one of the University’s recycling bins or at other recycling centers have created your academic regalia.
+Recycled PET plastic bottles have created your academic regalia.
 The plastic bottles have been cleaned, chipped into plastic flakes, melted and forced through spinnerets to create yarn which is weaved to produce the fabric.
 Each cap and gown sewn from recycled bottle fabric prevents approximately 27 plastic bottles from being dumped into a landfill.
 Your regalia is labeled Ultra Green and is provided by the University Cap and Gown company.
 This further demonstrates that sustainability is a focus of what’s happening on our campus with the ultimate goal of making conservation a permanent part of campus life.

 No, there is no rehearsal.
 At the Pioneer Salute you are provided instructions that clarify staging areas and seating arrangements.
 Each College has a designated staging area where faculty and staff are on hand and review the procedures for the day.

 Students are encouraged to dress comfortably, but respectfully as this is an important event for all attendees including your peers and their families.
 You will be processing with your peers and asked to come forward and walk across the stage and receive your diploma cover as a symbol of completion.
-Pictures will be taken on stage.
+Pictures will be taken as you process to and on stage.

 Diploma covers are given as a symbol of completion at the Ceremony, but if you are unable to attend, please contact us at email@example.com, and we will mail you the diploma cover.
-The actual diplomas are mailed after all requirements are completed and verified by the Office of Registration Services.
+The actual diplomas will be available for pick up upon notification after all requirements are completed and verified by the Registrar's Office.

 Pioneer Salute: The University Commons is completely accessible.

-Commencement Ceremony: The IZOD Center is completely accessible.
+Commencement Ceremony: The Prudential Center is completely accessible.